 Design Research Vs Market Research

-It is common that many people think of design research as being similar to market research.
+It is common that many people to think of design research as being similar to market research.
 Although they are similar, they are not the same.
 To be more specific, they are complementary.
 That is, what happens in design research is a useful input for market research and vice versa.

 The main difference between design and marketing lies in the fact that design focuses on identifying what people really need whereas marketing focuses on what people want to buy.
 Thus, the double diamond and human-centered design tools, when used to build an app, should focus on identifying user needs.